sumukus/sparse-matrix-addition/README.md

 In our code the sparsity value represents the total number of non zero elements.
 If sparsity value is 0.1 and total matrix size is 10, then 0.1 *10 = 1.
 There will be 1 non zero elements present in the matrix.

 I have used stuct type to represent a matrix value.
-Then I have uesed vector of type strcut to store all the matrix elements.
+Then I have uesed vector of type struct to store all the matrix elements.
 <pre>
 type struct{
-  int row
+  int row;
-  int col
+  int col;
-  int value
+  int value;
 };

-vector <strcut> matrix;
+vector < strcut > matrix;
 </pre>

 ## Sparse Matrix Addition Result